 First see if your distribution has a package for Chrome that you can use to install.
 If not do the following:

-1. Open your current web browser and go to http://google.com/chrome and then download and install the latest version of Google Chrome as instructed.
+http://google.com/chrome and then download and install the latest version of Google Chrome as instructed.

 2. When asked, set Chrome to be your default browser.